 While so-called “public charge” immigration rules have existed in the US since the 19th century, the Trump administration made changes to the existing law to make it stricter.
 In all cases, immigrants have been considered potential public charges if they are low-income and may, therefore, require some sort of assistance from the government.

 As Newsweek reported, immigrants have previously been denied entry into the country if they were considered “likely to depend on cash benefits.”
-Under the new rule, though, benefits can be “ housing, Medicare or food assistance.”
+Under the new rule, though, benefits can be “federal housing, Medicare or food assistance.”
 Any immigrant who receives benefits for a total of 12 months over a three-year period would be considered a public charge.

 These new regulations would mean that even employed immigrants who nonetheless depend on some form of government assistance could be barred from obtaining an entry visa or be blocked from receiving a green card.